 Collocations for torch - noun

-1. electric light carried in the hand
+1. (BrE) electric light

-VERB + TORCH
+VERB + torch

-The policeman played his torch over the men''s faces. | I shone my torch through the crack.
+The policeman flashed his torch over the men's faces.

-The policeman played his torch over the men''s faces. | I shone my torch through the crack.
+I shone my torch through the crack.

-flash, play, shine
+flash, point, shine

 PHRASES

-the beam of a torch, light from/of a torch
+the beam of a torch

 We struggled to read the map by the light of the torch.